 - Strategic Equity Funding (SEF) This funding should be used by local authorities to undertake strategic approaches to achieve the mission of the Scottish Attainment Challenge, with a clear focus on delivering equity through improving outcomes for learners impacted by poverty.
-The funding should be focused on resources, activities and approaches focussed on learners impacted by poverty, which will lead to improvements in literacy, numeracy and support health and wellbeing.
+The funding should be focused on resources, activities and approaches focused on learners impacted by poverty, which will lead to improvements in literacy, numeracy and support health and wellbeing.
 Consideration should be given to how the local authority can work with wider local services, such as Community Learning and Development, Social Work or Family Services, and with community or third sector partners to support the health and wellbeing, attainment and outcomes of children and young people impacted by poverty.
 The three organisers of learning and teaching; leadership; and, families and communities should shape local approaches.
-Within those, the following five key indicators may be helpful to take into consideration when deciding which approaches would have the most impact for children and young people impacted by poverty.
-Attainment Attendance Inclusion Engagement Participation - Pupil Equity Funding (PEF).
-The Pupil Equity Funding is allocated directly to schools and targeted at closing the poverty related attainment gap.
+Within those, the following five key indicators may be helpful to take into consideration when deciding which approaches would have the most impact for children and young people impacted by poverty. • Attainment • Attendance • Inclusion • Engagement • Participation. - Pupil Equity Funding (PEF) The Pupil Equity Funding is allocated directly to schools and targeted at closing the poverty related attainment gap.
 Every council area is benefitting from Pupil Equity Funding and 97% of schools in Scotland have been allocated funding for pupils in P1-S3 known to be eligible for free school meals.
-This funding is to be spent at the discretion of the head-teacher working in partnership with each other, their local authority, and the wider learning community, with PEF national operational guidance designed to help support those plans.
+This funding is to be spent at the discretion of the head-teacher working in partnership with each other, their local authority, and the wider learning community, with PEF national operational guidance designed to help support those plans. - Care Experienced Children and Young People Fund The Care Experienced Children and Young People Fund is a targeted resource provided to local authoritiesto support care experienced children and young people from birth to the age of 26.
+The funding is provided to local authorities and aims to improve the educational outcomes for care experienced children and young people, supported by the strategic goals of The Promise and the Scottish Attainment Challenge.

-- Care Experienced Children and Young People Fund The Care Experienced Children and Young People Fund is a targeted resource provided to local authorities to support care experienced children and young people from birth to the age of 26.
-The funding is provided to local authorities and aims to improve the educational outcomes for care experienced children and young people, supported by the strategic goals of The Promise and the Scottish Attainment Challenge. - National Programmes Funding is allocated to a number of national programmes which support the Scottish Attainment Challenge including YouthLink Scotland, Child Poverty Action Group, CELSIS and Young Scot.
+National Programmes-Funding is allocated to several national programmes that support the Scottish Attainment Challenge, including YouthLink Scotland, Child Poverty Action Group, CELSIS, and Young Scot.

 Broad General Education (BGE) - Every child and young person is entitled to a BGE that includes well-planned experiences and outcomes across all curriculum areas from early years through to S3.
-Learners are entitled to experience a BGE across all four contexts to ensure that they have every possible opportunity to develop the knowledge, skills and attributes they need to adapt, think critically and flourish in today's world
+Learners are entitled to experience a BGE across all four contexts (opportunities for personal achievement, interdisciplinary learning, ethos and life of the school as a community and curriculum areas and subjects) to ensure that they have every possible opportunity to develop the knowledge, skills and attributes they need to adapt, think critically and flourish in today's world.